We exist to provide households with access to sufficient, nutritious food, and related resources.

 Our Vision is to End Hunger in Southeast Michigan

 Everyone wins when hunger is solved.
-When we achieve food security, every positive outcome becomes more likely—from higher graduation rates to increase job retention to better patient health.
+Achieving food security makes every positive outcome more likely—from higher graduation rates to increased job retention to better patient health.

 Our Strategic Priorities